-Tillys is a destination specialty retailer of casual apparel, footwear, accessories and hardgoods for young men, young women, boys and girls.
+Tillys is a destination specialty retailer of casual apparel, footwear, accessories and hardgoods for men, women, boys and girls.
 We believe we bring together an unparalleled selection of iconic global, emerging, and proprietary brands rooted in an active and outdoor lifestyle.
 The Tillys concept began in 1982, when our co-founders, Hezy Shaked and Tilly Levine, opened our first store in Orange County, California.
-As of July 31, 2021, we operated 244 stores in 33 states, averaging approximately 7,300 square feet per store, compared to 238 total stores last year at this time, of which 33 California stores were temporarily closed as a result of government response to the COVID-19 pandemic.
+As of October 30, 2021, we operated 243 stores in 33 states, averaging approximately 7,300 square feet per store, compared to 238 total stores last year at this time.
 We also sell our products through our e-commerce website, www.tillys.com.